 Chemicals MUST be properly disposed of.
-Follow the SDS guidelines for where to put waste chemicals.
-Hazardous chemicals must be disposed of as Hazardous Waste.
+Follow your instructor's directions for where to put waste chemicals.
 DO NOT POUR CHEMICALS DOWN THE DRAIN AND DO NOT PUT CHEMICALS IN THE TRASH.
-There are few chemicals which can be handled this way; contact the CSTM Safety Officer for information.
+There are few chemicals which can be handled this way; your instructor will let you know if that type of disposal is appropriate.

 Never heat volatile chemicals over an open flame.
 Use a water bath and/or hot plate.
 Never start a suction hose or pipet with your mouth.

 Do not "sniff" to test chemicals or inhale chemical vapors.

 Do not pour gels or liquid agar or agarose down the drains.